uclnlp/jack/README.md

 [notebooks]: notebooks/
 [understanding]: docs/Understanding_Jack_the_Reader.md

-# Quickstart Example: Training a Q&A system #
+# Quickstart Examples - Training and Usage of a Question Answering System

 To illustrate how jack works, we will show how to train a question answering model.

+### Extractive Question Answering on SQuAD

 First, download SQuAD and GloVe embeddings